 Whatever you decide to buy for your cat try to include a treat for them as well.
 Always select proper pre-packaged cat treats that are healthy and avoid non-pet treats.

-We hope these tips will provide a happier and enjoyable holiday for everyone including our furry friends.
+We hope these tips will provide a happier and more enjoyable time for everyone this Holiday Season; including our furry friends.